capucine-d/shopify/README.md

 # Shopify - Fall 2022 Data Science Internship challenge

-My answers to the challenge can be found in the file fall
+My answers to the challenge can be found in the file fall-2022-internship-challenge-capucine-dehaut.ipynb

 ## Instructions
 Please complete the following questions, and provide your thought process/work.
 You can attach your work in a text file, link, etc. on the application page.
 Please ensure answers are easily visible for reviewers!